baltpeter/thesis-mobile-consent-dialogs/thesis/300_consent-dialog-legal-criteria.md

 # Criteria for Compliant Consent Dialogs {#sec:critera}

-Before starting to look at actual consent dialogs in the wild, in this chapter we present a list of criteria a consent dialog needs to meet in order to be legally compliant.
+Before we start to look at actual consent dialogs in the wild, in this chapter, we present a list of criteria a consent dialog needs to meet in order to be legally compliant.
 For this purpose, we consider two main legal sources: criteria which are set in actual law, and therefore legally binding, and criteria from recommendations of the data protection authorities (DPAs), which are not directly legally binding but rather echo the DPAs' interpretation of the law.
-Some of the criteria from the DPAs have already been confirmed by court rulings.
+Some of the criteria from the DPAs have also already been confirmed by court rulings.

 In this thesis, we only consider EU-wide and German sources of law, though DPAs from other EU countries have also issued similar guidance and/or decisions (cf. e.g. [@commissionnationaledelinformatiqueetdeslibertesRefuserCookiesDoit2021; @commissionnationaledelinformatiqueetdeslibertesCookiesAutresTraceurs2020; @roseDatatilsynetDenmark202143101252021; @faCNILFranceSAN20210232022]).

 ## Conditions on Consent from the Law {#sec:criteria-gdpr}

 Any law that restricts the data processing done in apps in any way can in principle introduce criteria on how to obtain consent, and thus has to be considered here.
-This most obviously includes all laws already discussed in [@Sec:legal-background]: the GDPR, the ePrivacy Directive (ePD), and its national implementation in Germany, the TTDSG.
+This most obviously includes all laws already discussed in [@Sec:legal-background]: the GDPR, the ePD, and its national implementation in Germany, the TTDSG.

 In addition, the GDPR has *opening clauses*, which allow the member states to introduce national laws that diverge from the GDPR in limited aspects.
-Germany has made use of these opening clauses in the BDSG ("Bundesdatenschutzgesetz"), which thus also needs to be considered.
+Germany has made use of these opening clauses in the BDSG (*Bundesdatenschutzgesetz*), which thus also needs to be considered.

 However, in actuality, most of these laws do not introduce their own conditions on consent: